shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * 2021-11-11 09:00 to 11:00 CET
 * *The Role of Embodiment in Intelligent Systems*
 * Lecturer: Fabio Bonsignorio
-* 9:15 CET Guest lecture by Rachel Armstrong:
+* 9:15 Guest lecture by Rachel Armstrong:
-  * University of Newcastle, Newcastle, UK
+  * KU Leuven, Leuven, Belgium
   * *"A distillation of Life: On Electron Flow, energy, transformational matter & intelligence"*

 ### Lecture 3: Evolution: Cognition from Scratch
 * 2021-11-18 09:00 to 11:00 CET
 * *Emerging Intelligence: Cognition from Interaction, Development and Evolution*
 * Lecturer: Fabio Bonsignorio
-* 10:15 Guest lecture by Chiara Marletto :
+* 10:15 Guest lecture by Chiara Marletto:
   * Wolfson College, University of Oxford, UK
   * *"The Science of Can and Can’t"*